-- is written, is ongoing, and exists to determine achievement of program outcomes; - is comprehensive (i.e., includes completion, licensure, certification, and employment rates, as required by the U.S. Department of Education; faculty outcomes; and other program outcomes); - identifies which quantitative and/or qualitative data are collected to assess achievement of the program outcomes; - includes timelines for data collection, review of expected and actual outcomes, and analysis; and - is periodically reviewed and revised as appropriate.
+- is written, is ongoing, and exists to determine achievement of program outcomes; - is comprehensive (i.e., includes completion, licensure, certification, and employment rates, as required by the U.S. Department of Education; faculty outcomes; and other program outcomes); - identifies which quantitative and/or qualitative data are collected to assess achievement of the program outcomes; - includes timelines for each of the following: data collection, review of expected and actual outcomes, and analysis; and - is periodically reviewed and revised as appropriate.